umanit/tree-bundle/README.md

 /!\ You need to have the role `ROLE_TREE_MENU_ADMIN` in order to be able to access the route.

-Start by running `php bin/console assets:install` to get the assets in your web directory.
+Start by running `php bin/console assets:install` to get the assets in your web/public directory.

 ##### Customizing the admin layout